supaglue-labs/supaglue/docs/docs/architecture.md

 - Sync workflows
 - Workflow engine (Temporal)
 - DB Cache (Postgres)
-- Backend API (Nodejs Express)
+- Backend API (Node.js Express)
 - Common Model

 ### Overview

 Supaglue is a platform that you can self-host on your infrastructure.
-It consists of two services, a backend API (Nodejs Express) and workflow engine (Temporal), and a database (Postgres).
+It consists of two services, a backend API (Node.js Express) and workflow engine (Temporal), and a database (Postgres).

 The backend API serves four purposes: